-For a carpenter or anyone who uses a table saw to work efficiently and effectively, he must know how to change the saw blade when necessary.
+For a carpenter or anyone who uses the best hybrid table saw under 1000 to work efficiently and effectively, he must know how to change the saw blade when necessary.

 So we shall be dashing through the materials needed and the steps involved in changing saw blades.